averagehuman/doc-javanotes/en/5/exercises.rst

 Exercise 5.1:
 ~~~~~~~~~~~~~

-In all versions of thePairOfDice class in `Section5.2`_, the instance
+In all versions of thePairOfDice class in :doc:`Section 5.2</5/s2>`, the instance
 variables die1 and die2 are declared to be public.
 They really should
 be private, so that they would be protected from being changed from
 outside the class.
 Write another version of the PairOfDice class in